EuropePMC/techblog/drafts/2017-11-21-swagger-documentation-customization.md

 {% endhighlight %}

 The javascript object SwaggerUi will load the API documentation described through the url property and will place it inside the dom identified by the dom_id property value.
-Below there's the list of the properties that it is possible to set for the  SwaggerUi object:
+Below are details of the properties that can be set to the SwaggerUi object:

 <table>
 <thead>